samuelcolvin/watchfiles/docs/index.md

 Underlying file system notifications are handled by the [Notify](https://github.com/notify-rs/notify) rust library.

-This package used to be called "watchgod", see [Migrating from watchgod](./migrating.md) for more information.
+This package was previously named "watchgod", see [Migrating from watchgod](./migrating.md) for more information.

 ## Usage